iamyouno/HobbyNet/README.md

 <pre><code>/src/schedule/schedule.js</code></pre>

-- It is a modal layout for Find hobby button.
+- Main page for treating user's timetable.

 <pre><code>/src/schedule/Modal.js</code></pre>

-- It is a modal layout for See Time distribution button.
+- It is a modal layout for Find hobby button.

 <pre><code>/src/schedule/Modal2.js</code></pre>

-- 파이팅!
+- It is a modal layout for See Time distribution button.